 Mass univariate analysis

 Preprocessing.
-Detailed information on the general preprocessing procedure can be found in our preceding article.
 The functional images underwent slice time acquisition correction, realignment to adjust for motion artifacts, and retrospective distortion correction with a field map calculated using the two EPI images in opposite phase encoding directions.
 Then the images were spatially registered to the structural image, transformed into Montreal Neurological Institute (MNI) template, and resampled into 2.68 mm3 voxels.
 We then performed spatial smoothing using a Gaussian kernel of 4 x 4 x 4 mm full-width at half-maximum (FWHM) and scaling.

 Creation of the residual data.
 Due to the inherent nature of the main task which resulted in a significant difference in the amount of total movement between early and later stages of learning, we further processed our data to control for this difference by including the total amount of movement (calculated using the sensor displacement data) as an additional nuisance regressor.